sst/guide/_chapters/test-the-billing-api.md

 }
 ```

 We are going to be testing with a Stripe test token called `tok_visa` and with `21` as the number of notes we want to store.
+You can read more about the Stripe test cards and tokens in the [Stripe API Docs here](https://stripe.com/docs/testing#cards).

-Let's now invoke our billing API.
+Let's now invoke our billing API by running the following in our project root.

 ``` bash
 $ serverless invoke local --function billing --path mocks/billing-event.json